spectrumitec/purrbox/README.md

     <li><b>API Dynamic Path Mapping</b> - Allows for a sub path mapping to resolve to any API file in the folder tree structure.
 The server will map the URL path accordingly to the underlying filesystem path.
 API mappings is strictly server side execution and will not send source code to the client browser.
 (Do not map to the root path as the root path is reserved for static content)</li>
     <li><b>Static Content Path Mapping</b> - This will cover any static content like HTML, client side JavaScript, CSS, images, etc. The server will handle MIME types related to file extension.
 Any files that are in the root URL path and not located in API mapping paths are treated as static content except where overriden.</li>
     <li><b>Static Content Server Execute Override</b> - In some cases you may require a file at the root path to execute at the server and not be sent to client like static content.
 This allows to specify those file paths as an override.
 An example of this is a health check script used for a load balancer that might check modules, database connectivity, etc. and send the load balancer a status 500 error or other code to let it know this web server has a problem.</li>
+    <li><b>Sub Map</b> - You can use this to map to another site in your project.
+Example might be where you need to have an API that communicates in XML for a legacy interface.
+You can configure that site to be all XML response from
+    that sub mapped site for anything API, error pages and maintenance page, while the rest of the site leverages JSON as it's primary communication.</li>
 </ul>
 <p>As a helper for any server side API, see the 'Project Files' tree, create a new file in your API folder, then select the API file type which will drop in a standard template (helper file) that is ready for developing your server side code.
 The helper will output a JSON return of the available server variables that can be used in your application.
 This may be used as a testor to validate headers, query parameters, etc. When layout out your website mapping, any folders and files that are not inside the mapping cannot be directly accessed by the client's browser.
 You may include classes and functions in your API files that would be used for server side execution.</p>